linoscope/linoscope.github.io/content/posts/writing-a-game-boy-emulator-in-ocaml.md

 #### The syntactical cost of depending on abstractions

-I sometimes feel that OCaml has a high cost of "depending on abstractions".
+OCaml has a high cost of "depending on abstractions".
 Let me illustrate what I mean with an example.

 Suppose we have modules `A`, `B`, and `C` with the dependency `A` -> `B` -> `C` (`A` references `B` which references `C`), as shown below.